Pizzibee/visits_tracker_vue/README.md

 # Visits Tracker

-> A Vue.js project

 # Features :
   - Displays a list of countries with an "add" button
   - "Add" button adds the country to the country you have visited
   - Display markers of countries you have visited on a google map

-Before running the project make sure to add your Google API Key in the ./src/main.js file
+Before running the project make sure to add your Google API Key in the ./config/dev.env.js file as GOOGLE_API_KEY : '"YOUR_KEY"'

 # Build Setup